-- 1. Have a minimum 3.1 cumulative GPA from high school or, if already in college, from at least 9 graded academic units; - 2.
-Be eligible for or have completed English 1A; and - 3.
+1. Have a minimum 3.1 cumulative GPA from high school or, if already in college, from at least 9 graded academic units; 2.
+Be eligible for or have completed English 1A; and 3.
 Complete an Honors Transfer Program application and submit all required materials.
-Completion Requirements A student must:
+Honors Program (continued) Completion Requirements A student must:

-- 1. Maintain a minimum 3.1 cumulative GPA in all courses; - 2.
-Complete a minimum of two semesters in the Honors Transfer Program at El Camino College; - 3.
-Complete a minimum of five honors courses including at least one honors course each semester until five honors courses are completed.
-English 1A must be completed (unless already completed) during the first semester in the program; - 4.
-Attend four honors enrichment seminars during the program; - 5.
-Complete two scheduled half-hour (Educational Plan) counseling appointments; and - 6.
-Complete the requirements necessary to be accepted by the transfer institution in your major.
+1. Maintain a minimum 3.1 cumulative GPA in all courses; 2.
+Complete a minimum of two semesters in the Honors Transfer Program at El Camino College; 3.
+Complete a minimum of five honors courses, including at least one honors course each semester until five honors courses are completed.
+English 1A must be taken (unless already completed) during the first semester in the program; 4.
+Attend four honors enrichment seminars while in the program; and 5.
+Complete two scheduled half-hour (Educational Plan) counseling appointments.
 Honors Transfer Agreements Students who complete the El Camino College Honors Transfer Program may take advantage of transfer agreements with a number of colleges and universities.
 These transfer agreements may include priority admission, scholarship opportunities, admission to the university honors programs, library privileges and housing priority.
-Colleges and universities involved in transfer agreements with El Camino College include UCLA, UC Irvine, Loyola Marymount University, Pomona College, Occidental College, UC Riverside, UC Santa Cruz, Chapman University, Pitzer College, CSU Dominguez Hills, CSU Fullerton, Cal Poly Pomona, San Diego State University, and CSU Long Beach.
+Colleges and universities involved in transfer agreements with El Camino College include California colleges and universities.
 Honors Transfer Program Benefits Benefits include:

-- Priority registration for all El Camino College classes - Close academic and social interaction with other highly motivated honors students - Enrollment in honors classes with smaller class size and taught by outstanding faculty - Designation of the Honors Transfer Program on the El Camino College transcripts and on the El Camino College associate degrees - A parchment quality Award of Achievement upon program completion - An honors program counselor, director and assistant for special help and advisement - Enrichment seminars which provide information leading to academic and personal growth - Increased chances of receiving scholarships - Special privileges offered by universities with which El Camino College has an honors transfer agreement Honors Curriculum Honors courses are academically enriched to intellectually stimulate students, encourage independent, critical thinking and promote close interaction between students and faculty.
+- Priority registration for all El Camino College classes - Close academic and social interaction with other highly motivated honors students - Enrollment in honors classes with smaller class size and taught by selected faculty - Designation of Honors Transfer Program on El Camino College transcripts and on El Camino College associate degrees - A parchment-quality Award of Achievement upon program completion - An honors program director, secretary, and transfer counselors for special help and advisement - Enrichment seminars which provide information leading to academic and personal growth - Increased chances of receiving scholarships - Special privileges offered by universities with which El Camino College has an honors transfer agreement Honors Curriculum Honors courses are academically enriched to intellectually stimulate students, encourage independent, critical thinking and promote close interaction between students and faculty.
 Honors courses are chosen to fulfill the requirements of the associate degree as well as to transfer to UC, CSU and most other universities.
 Thus, students in the Honors Transfer Program generally complete the same number of courses as other students planning to transfer.
-Honors sections are currently offered for the following courses: Anthropology 1 - Introduction to Physical Anthropology Anthropology 2 - Introduction to Cultural Anthropology Art 6 - Cross-Cultural Art Astronomy 25 - Stars and Galaxies Astronomy 20 - The Solar System Biology 10 - Fundamentals of Biology Communication Studies 1 - Effective Speaking Communication Studies 3 - Group Discussion Communication Studies 4 - Argumentation and Debate Communication Studies 12 - Interpersonal Communication Economics 1 - Principles of Economics: Macroeconomics English 1A - Reading and Composition English 1B - Literature and Composition English 1C - Critical Thinking and Composition Film/Video1 - Film Analysis and Appreciation Geography 5 - World Regional Geography History 101 - United States History to 1877 History 102 - United States History from 1877 to the Present History 122 - United States Social History: Cultural Pluralism in America Music 12 - Music Cultures of the World Oceanography 10 - Introduction to Oceanography Philosophy 23 - Ethics, Law and Society Political Science 1 - Governments of the United States and California Political Science 10 - Introduction to International Relations Psychology 5 - General Psychology Sociology 101 - Principles of Sociology In fulfilling the requirements for program completion, Honors Transfer Program students may include up to two of the following honors-level courses: Biology 101, 102; Chemistry 1A, 1B; Computer Science 1; Mathematics 190, 191; and Physics 1A, 1B.
+Honors sections are currently offered for the following courses: Anthropology 1 - Introduction to Physical Anthropology Anthropology 2 - Introduction to Cultural Anthropology - Art 6 Cross-Cultural Art - Astronomy 25 Stars and Galaxies - Astronomy 20 The Solar System - Biology 10 Fundamentals of Biology - Communication Studies 1 Public Speaking - Communication Studies 3 Small Group Communication - Communication Studies 4 Argumentation and Debate - Communication Studies 12 Interpersonal Communication - Contemporary Health 1 Personal and Community Health Issues English 1A - Reading and Composition - English 1B Literature and Composition - English 1C Critical Thinking and Composition - Film/Video1 Film Analysis and Appreciation - Geography 5 World Regional Geography - History 101 United States History to 1877 - History 102 United States History from 1877 to the Present - History 122 United States Social History:

+Cultural Pluralism in America

+- Music 12 Music Cultures of the World

+- Oceanography 10 Introduction to Oceanography

+- Philosophy 23 Ethics, Law and Society

+- Political Science 1 Governments of the United States and California

+- Political Science 10 Introduction to International Relations

+- Psychology 3 Critical Thinking and Psychology

+- Psychology 5 General Psychology

+- Sociology 101 Introduction to Sociology

+- Spanish 1 Elementary Spanish I

+In fulfilling the requirements for program completion, Honors Transfer Program students may include up to two of the following honors-level courses: Biology 101, 102; Chemistry 1A, 1B; Computer Science 1; Mathematics 190, 191; and Physics 1A, 1B.